omiq/8bitworkshop-rgc/README.md

 <img width="1461" height="577" alt="image" src="https://github.com/user-attachments/assets/f32ce499-b951-42f4-a501-cfbef9c53029" />
 </a>

+## About this IDE
+Hope you enjoy my version of the 8bitworkshop IDE!

+The main changes I have made are to attempt to add more target platforms, and to add more features.
+Most notable currently are the addition of the Commodore Vic20, the BBC Micro, and C64 BASIC.

+Some elements are removed such as the Github integration, and the open source C64 ROMs were replaced with the original ones.

+---

+Retro Game Coders is a community of developers who create games for vintage computers and consoles.

+---

 ### Use the original if you want stable and working code!

 WARNING: This version of the repo contains small amounts of `AI SLOP` because my coding abilities were not good enough to get Vic 20 working unaided.